-This displays your sleep stages through your sleep, showing when you were awake, in light sleep, still sleep or deep sleep.
+This displays your sleep cycle through your sleep, showing when you were awake or in deep sleep.
 The red line is your average sleeping heart rate.
 Check boxes are below the graph, allowing you to turn on or off your heart rate (bpm), noise (dB), respiration rate (BrPM) and blood oxygen (SpO2).
 Tap on a check box and provided you have available data for that metric, it will show on the graph and show as a 'tick' in the checkbox.
-If you do not have data for that metric, it will provide a link with information to collect it.
+If you do not have data for that metric, it will provide a link with information on how to collect it.

-In the example below I have my heart rate (bpm) and respiration rate showing which overlaps against my sleep stages:
+In the example below I have my heart rate (bpm) and respiration rate showing which overlaps against my sleep cycles: